unchain-tech/UNCHAIN-projects/docs/TheGraph-ScaffoldEth2/en/section-2/lesson-2_Deployer account creation.md

 ![](/images/TheGraph-ScaffoldEth2/section-2/2_2_2.png)

 This should display your public address along with a fancy QR code.
-And balances?!?
+And balances?! ?
 Woooowwwww that is slick!

 ```